avoajaugochukwu/formplus-test/README.md

 Reusability
 getTemplatesForDisplay is highly reusable, it is a pure function that is it will always return the same output for the same input it doesn't manipulate or interact with any external variable.

+The category option is not really visible, because most templates have the same category, use the number of pages below to see that it works